The NMSU System Academic Regulations

-Interdisciplinary studies, at New Mexico State University, are intended for individuals specializing in programs that require the integration of more than one discipline to fully engage in the field of study.
-The programs provide a mechanism to address emerging scholarship, innovation and research, as well as, allow graduate students to engage in emerging technologies that optimize their education outside the traditional disciplinary boundaries.
+Interdisciplinary studies, at New Mexico State University, are intended for individuals specializing in programs that require integrating more than one discipline to fully engage in the field of study.
+The programs provide a mechanism to address emerging scholarship, innovation, research, and allow graduate students to engage in emerging technologies that optimize their education outside the traditional disciplinary boundaries.
 An Interdisciplinary study takes advantage of traditional academic training within specific departments and also allows students to customize their own career preparation.
-In these programs, a coherent common core is expected and is intended to combine existing courses across disciplines to meet unique objectives.
+In these programs, a coherent common core is expected to combine existing courses across disciplines to meet unique objectives.

 The interdisciplinary studies option should not be used in cases where the applicants’ objectives can be realized by admission to a specific department with a degree program, and inclusion of up to two minor areas in the program of study.